What is ventricular fibrillation?

 Prevention focuses on diagnosing and treating the underlying medical conditions that

-that can shock the heart back to normal rhythm within seconds if V-fib is present.
+within the body that can shock the heart back to normal rhythm within seconds if V-fib

-Although this device does not necessarily prevent V-fib, it can rapidly and automatically
+is present.
+Although this device does not necessarily prevent V-fib, it can rapidly

 If you are at risk for V-fib, you should wear a medical ID and let friends and loved